gke/UAVXArm/wiki/UAVXFixedWing.md

 When calibrating it is best to orient the aircraft in approximately the pose for best glide which in most cases be slightly nose up.

-Arming is in the normal way but you will not have **stick** based disarming available.
-The reason is that in flight, unlike multicopters, you may well have zero throttle at times.
+Arming is in the normal way but you will not have **stick** based **disarming available**.
+The reason is that in flight, unlike multicopters, you may well have zero throttle at times when gliding for example.
 It is therefore possible to accidentally disarm the aircraft accidentally.
 It will be necessary to power recycle the aircraft if you wish to disarm.

 With **switch** based arming you can disarm on landing using the switch in the normal way.

 Accelerometer trim using sticks is available only when armed and after landing.
-The complication is that you will now only be able to do trimming immediately after powering up and arming.
+The complication is that you will now only be able to do trimming once immediately after powering up and arming.
 Once you have taken to the air you will need to **power cycle** on the ground and re-arm to gain access again to the trims.

 As trimming is only required when commissioning a new aircraft this should not be a major inconvenience.